mathematicalcoffee/mathematicalcoffee.github.io/index.md

   {% endfor %}
 </ul>

+## +1 and like buttons

++1 button (but I can't seem to click it):

+<div class="g-plusone" data-size="small" data-annotation="inline" data-width="120" data-href="http://www.example.com"></div>

+Like button:

+<div class="fb-like" data-href="https://developers.facebook.com/docs/plugins/" data-layout="button_count" data-action="like" data-show-faces="true" data-share="false"></div>

+Note: for +1 button to fix not-clicking you need to enable some cookies: http://www.jesse-smith.net/fixed-google-plus-1-button-working/ And I assume likewise for fb.
+Maybe leave this out entirely.

 ## To-Do

+- [ ] 'blog' page should not show comments but instead a link with 'x comments'.
 - [ ] v. slow compiling (suspect tagcloud)
 - [ ] site.title not site.name?
 - [ ] google analytics